Design System title

 Key Contributions

-• Defined North Star UX Vision for the video security portfolio.
+• Defined North Star Ui Vision for the video security portfolio.

 • Directed cross-functional teams across design, research, and front-end engineering.